Krulknul/try-scrypto/README.md

 code try-scrypto
 ```

-3. VS Code might suggest you to open the repository in a dev container.
+3. VS Code might suggest you to open the repository in a dev container, because of the existing `.devcontainer` config.
 If it does, click "Reopen in container".
-If it doesn't, open the command palette and type "Reopen in container".
-Docker might pull the image if it's not yet present and start the container.
+Else, open the command palette and type "Reopen in container".
+Docker might pull the image if it's not yet present and then start the container.

 4. Wait for rust-analyzer to finish checking and indexing.
+It might take a bit of time before IntelliSense comes alive.

 5. Try out Scrypto!